 City of Boulder

-Grants ranging from $3,000 to $15,000 to Boulder, Colorado to organizations for programs serving middle and high school age city youth that provide activities in the areas of culture, education, and recreation.
+Grants ranging from $3,000 to $15,000 to Boulder, Colorado organizations serving middle and high school age city youth for activities in the areas of culture, education, and recreation.
 Funding is intended for programs using a positive youth development approach with a focus on programs that are developed by the youth themselves and meet the needs of underserved youth.
 Funds may be used for overhead and personnel expenses.

 The Youth Opportunities Program has identified the following focus areas to address community needs: